bioinfologics/w2rap/README.md

 ```
 LIB6471 read count before trimming: 576252
 LIB6471 read count after trimming: 443411
 ```

 ## Step 5: QC processed LMPs
 ### a) Use KAT comp to check for LMP representation issues.
-KAT comp can also be used to generate a spectra-mx plot which shows kmers that are shared between two datasets and kmers exclusive to each dataset.
+Another use of KAT comp is to generate a spectra-mx plot which shows kmers that are shared between two datasets and kmers exclusive to each dataset.
 As PE and LMP reads originate from the same sample, there should be no content in the LMP data which is not present in the PE data, and vice versa.
 Hence, content should be shared and there should be no exclusive content.

-First generate the using KAT comp;
+To do this, first generate the matrix using KAT comp;

 ```
-kat comp -n -t 16 -m 27 -H10000000000 -I10000000000 -o lmp_vs_pe '/path/to/trimmed_lmp_R1_LIB6471.fastq /path/to/trimmed_lmp_R2_LIB6471.fastq' '/path/to/LIB4432_R1.fastq /path/to/LIB4432_R2.fastq'
+kat comp -n -t 16 -m 27 -H10000000000 -I10000000000 -o lmp_vs_pe './nextclip/LIB6471_nc_ABC_R1.fastq ./nextclip/LIB6471_nc_ABC_R2.fastq' 'LIB4432_R1.fastq LIB4432_R2.fastq'
 ```
 Then plot the spectra-mx;
 ```